fzzf09/FIAES-RL/README.md

 tensorflow==2.9.1
 keras==2.9.0
 ```

-### Hardware
-We ran on a Nvidia RTX 3090 with a 14-core Intel Xeon(R) Platinum 8362 processor @3.6GHz, 64GB RAM.

 ### Dataset
 Our repository contains four publicly available network datasets: the synthetic Antelope Valley network, three real-world networks,
 Email-Eu, Epinions, and Facebook, downloaded from the SNAP collection https://snap.stanford.edu/data/

 ## Experiments
-The run_experiments.py generates all results for:
+The run_experiments.py generates all results for FIAES-RL
-1. FIAES-RL
-2. Baseline method

 On each of the outputted graphs, we run 1,000 Monte-Carlo simulations under the IC model and evaluate our main two criteria:

 1. Influence Boost Ratio
 2. Equity Score

-Train the FIAES-RL model and evaluate it alongside other baselines across different datasets:
+Train the FIAES-RL model and evaluate it across different datasets:
 ```python run_experiments.py```